 Streaming pipelines allow you to transform data in stream layers.
 Examples of these pipelines include pipelines that process vehicle sensor data for information to use immediately or to archive for historical analysis.
-For more on stream layers, see the Data User Guide.
+For more on stream layers, see the Data API.

 The figure below illustrates the streaming pipeline creation process.